Springfield Browns

 The Springfield Browns was a primary moniker of the minor league baseball teams based in Springfield, Illinois between 1931 and 1950.

 Springfield teams played as members of the Illinois–Indiana–Iowa League (1931–1932), Mississippi Valley League (1933), Central League (1934), Illinois–Indiana–Iowa League (1935, 1938–1942, 1946–1949) and Mississippi-Ohio Valley League (1950), winning the 1939 league championship.

-Hosting home games at Reservoir Park, Lanphier Park and Jim Fitzpatrick Memorial Stadium, Springfield teams were an affiliate of the 1931 St. Louis Browns, St. Louis Cardinals (1933–1934), 1935 Detroit Tigers and St. Louis Browns (1938–1942, 1946–1949).
+Springfield hosted minor league home games at Reservoir Park, Lanphier Park and Jim Fitzpatrick Memorial Stadium in the era.

+Springfield teams were a minor affiliate of the St. Louis Browns (1931), St. Louis Cardinals (1933–1934), Detroit Tigers (1935) and St. Louis Browns (1938–1942, 1946–1949).

 History

 Illinois-Iowa-Indiana League 1931–1932

 With a new moniker, the 1931 Springfield Browns won the Illinois-Iowa-Indiana League Pennant.
 The franchise adopted the "Browns" moniker in 1931 after playing as the Springfield Senators from 1925 to 1930 as members of the Class B|level Illinois-Iowa-Indiana League.
 The moniker resulted from Springfield becoming a minor league affiliate of the St. Louis Browns.
-Springfield ended the 1931 season with a record of 72–45, placing 1st in the Illinois-Iowa-Indiana League standings.
+Springfield ended the 1931 season with a record of 72–45, placing firstst in the Illinois-Iowa-Indiana League standings.
 Bill Wambsganss served as manager for the season.
 In the Playoffs, the Quincy Indians defeated the Springfield Browns 4 games to 2.
 Springfield played home games at Reservoir Park.

 The Springfield Senators continued play in the 1932 Illinois-Iowa-Indiana League, before disbanding mid–season.
 Springfield (3–7 in second half) and the Decatur Commodores both disbanded July 12, 1932 and the league disbanded on July 19, 1932.
-The Senators finished with a 32–37 overall record, placing 4th in the Illinois-Iowa-Indiana League standings under Manager Rube Dessau.
+The Senators finished with a 32–37 overall record, placing fourth in the Illinois-Iowa-Indiana League standings under Manager Rube Dessau.

 Mississippi Valley League 1933/Central League 1934

 The 1933 Springfield Senators became an affiliate of the St. Louis Cardinals, playing in the Class B level Missouri Valley League.
-Springfield ended the 1933 season with a record of 43–70, placing 5th in the Missouri Valley League, finishing 38.5 games behind the champion Davenport Blue Sox.
+Springfield ended the 1933 season with a record of 43–70, placing fifth in the Missouri Valley League, finishing 38.5 games behind the champion Davenport Blue Sox.
 Clay Hopper served as manager.

 The Springfield Red Birds joined the Class B level Central League for the 1934 season, adopting the "Red Birds" moniker in their second season as a St. Louis Cardinals affiliate.
-On June 10, 1934, the Red Birds were in 2nd place in the Central League standings with a record of 14–12, under manager Joe Mathes when the Central League permanently disbanded.
+On June 10, 1934, the Red Birds were in second place in the Central League standings with a record of 14–12, under manager Joe Mathes when the Central League permanently disbanded.
 Springfield began playing home games at Lanphier Park in 1934.